 Millivolt refers to having a tiny amount of gas to sustain the flame of a pilot light.
 That way, it can fire up whenever you need it to.
 An electric ignition generates a spark to light the burners, like what is done with a gas grill.
 To avoid the chances of a gas leak, it is better to use the electric ignition.

-Most importantly, Low NOx pool heaters satisfy the NOx Emissions standards that were established by the Texas Natural Resource Conservation Commission Code and the California South Coast Quality Air Management Commission.
-Therefore, anyone living in Texas or California must use a Low NOx gas pool heater for their swimming pool.
+Most importantly, Low NOx heaters satisfy the NOx Emissions standards that were established by the Texas Natural Resource Conservation Commission Code and the California South Coast Quality Air Management Commission.
+Therefore, anyone living in Texas or California must use a Low NOx gas heater for their swimming pool.

-• Single Thermostat vs. Dual Thermostat – Dual thermostats come with most gas pool heaters.
+• Single Thermostat vs. Dual Thermostat – Dual thermostats come with most gas heaters.
 You can use them to monitor the temperature of both the spa and pool.
-If you purchase a small pool heater, there is just one thermostat.
+If you purchase a small heater, there is just one thermostat.

 • Wind Resistance – Try to find a heater that is designed to be wind resistant or has a forced draft system.
 Then you don’t need to worry about outside weather elements compromising the heat in your swimming pool.